weztcy/Web-Programming-Learning/README.md

 ## 📜 License

-The source code in this repository may be used for learning and reference purposes.
+The source code in this repository is available for reference, experimentation, and development purposes.

 ---

-**Happy Coding & Web Development! 🚀**
+**Web Programming Collection — Frontend, Backend & Web Development Implementations**